Visitor Authentication with IAM

 Custom identity providers

-IAM also supports 3rd-party IdPs which you can set up in the JustRelate Console.
-IAM transparently handles authentication via such IdPs.
+IAM also supports custom IdPs which you can set up in the JustRelate Console.
+IAM automatically handles authentication via such IdPs.

 See Setting Up Identity Providers for Your Website for further details.